PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Image Anomaly Detection

 \textbf{On the different supervision settings for one-class anomaly detection:} Anomaly detection methods employ different levels of supervision.
 Within the one-class classification task, one may use outlier exposure (OE) - an external dataset (e.g. ImageNet), pretrained features, or no external supervision at all.
 The most extensive supervision is used by OE, which requires a large external dataset at training time, and performs well only when such a dataset is from a similar domain to the anomalies (see Tab.~\ref{tab:big_dataset}).
 In cases where the dataset used for OE has significantly different properties, the network may not learn to distinguish between normal and anomalous data, as the normal and anomalous data may have more in common than the OE dataset.
-E.g. both normal and anomalous classes of Fashion MNIST are greyscale, OE using 80M Tiny Images will not be helpful.
+E.g. both normal and anomalous classes of Fashion MNIST are grayscale, OE using 80M Tiny Images will not be helpful, as the network may learn to classify only according to color.
 Pretrained features further improve OE, in cases where is suitable e.g. CIFAR10.

 Pretraining, like Outlier Exposure, is also achieved through an external labelled dataset, but differently from OE, the external dataset is only required once - at the pretraining stage and is not used again.
-Additionally, the same features are applicable for very different image domains from that of the pretraining dataset (e.g. Fashion MNIST - greyscale images, DIOR - aerial images, WBC- medical images, MVTec - industrial images).
+Additionally, the same features are applicable for very different image domains from that of the pretraining dataset (e.g. Fashion MNIST - grayscale images, DIOR - aerial images, WBC- medical images, MVTec - industrial images).
 Self supervised feature learning requires no external dataset at all, which can potentially be an advantage.
 While there might be image anomaly detection tasks where ImageNet-pretrained weights are not applicable, we saw no evidence for such cases after examining a broad spectrum of domains and datasets (Tab.~\ref{datasets}).
 This indicates that the extra supervision of the ImageNet-pretrained weights comes at virtually no cost.